| |

 - which once were blue - and shouts out with a throaty voice: “Brava,

-go over to him and ask if he’d like a drink too.
-He orders
+over to him and ask if he'd like a drink too.
+He orders his from

-his from the young man who collects, washes and drops the glasses.
+the young man who collects, washes and drops the glasses.
+Black

-And in front of Livia’s bar, she’s now
+In front of Livia's bar, she's now building a small

-building a small fountain to adorn the little opening in the street.
+fountain to adorn the little opening in the street.
+In the middle

-In the middle of the fountain, she places a statue of a girl with
+of the fountain, she places a statue of a girl with large eyes,

-large eyes, wearing a fur coat with small pockets in which she hides
+wearing a fur coat with small pockets in which she hides the palms

-the palms of her hands.
-The water of the fountain spurts out of
+of her hands.
+The water of the fountain spurts out of the five buttons

-the five buttons of her coat, down into a giant saucer.
-And whenever
+of her coat, down into a giant saucer.
+And whenever the door of

-the door of Livia’s bar opens, the girl with large eyes hears
+Livia's bar opens, the girl with large eyes hears the racket inside

 And from the saucer, she can see them slurping their